IBM/vpc-python-sdk/README.md

 [ibm-cloud-onboarding]: https://cloud.ibm.com/registration

 * An [IBM Cloud][ibm-cloud-onboarding] account.
 * An IAM API key to allow the SDK to access your account.
-Create one [here](https://cloud.ibm.com/iam/apikeys).
+Create an apikey [here](https://cloud.ibm.com/iam/apikeys).
-* Python 3.5.3 or above.
+* Python version 3.5.3 or above.

 ## Installation